Frequently Asked Questions (FAQ)

 Find out about more benefits from our Honors Luminaries.

-Would I have to start in the First-Year Honors Program if I already have enough credits to be a sophomore?
+Would I have to meet Milestone I requirements if I already have enough credits to be a sophomore?

-All new first-year students start in the First-Year Honors Program, regardless of incoming credits.
+All new first-year students have the same Milestone requirements, regardless of incoming credits.

-Do most students who enter the First-Year Honors Program transition to the University Honors Program?
+Do most students who enter the Honors Program as first year students meet their Milestone I requirements?

 What are the most common majors of students in the Honors Program?